birc-stormtroopers/bit-manipulation/README.md

 }
 ```

+The extra comparsion is not necessarily anything you pay for.
+The compiler can figure out that you just want a truth-value out of an integer, and it can usually make something useful out of that.
+[It can actually be slightly more efficient](https://godbolt.org/z/7WhbPToT8), since we ask for simpler output, so in the linked-to example, the assembly code for the boolean version directly compares the bit and sets the result to `00000000` or `00000001` based on the comparison.

+If you wanted to translate the bit lookup into zero or one, `00000000` or `00000001`, you could also have done this:

 ```rust
 fn get_zero_one(x: u8, i: u8) -> u8 {
     (x >> i) & 1
 }
 ```

+If your language represents true and false as zero and one (when working with bools and not some truthiness) casting a boolean value to an integer would also give you zero or one, so `get_zero_one(x, i)` will give you the same as `get_bool(x, i) as u8`.

 ### Bit-masks